telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### navigatable `Boolean` *(default: false)*

-If set to `true` will enable the keyboard navigation for the widget
+If set to `true`, the option enables the keyboard navigation for the widget.

 #### Example - keyboard navigation